 Experience an area of calm in the city at the Blue Ribbon Garden, a free green sanctuary to zen out to on the rooftop of Frank Gehry’s sculptural steel Walt Disney Concert Hall.
 The centerpiece of the garden is the Lillian Disney Memorial Fountain in tribute to Lillian’s love for roses and porcelain.
 This is one place to check out if you’re a lover of live music and botanical gardens.
 Also, the garden offers stunning views and Instagram-friendly backgrounds for capturing the Hollywood sign and the San Gabriel Mountains.
 After a visit to The Broad or the MOCA (perhaps on an annual membership), this is the spot for catching some fresh air.

 The Last Bookstore is California’s largest used and new book and record store adorned with local art, set in an abandoned bank vault.
-A literary treasure trove, it hosts literary, musical and theatrical events.
+A literary treasure trove, it hosts literary, musical, and theatrical events.
 In a time of e-commerce, The Last Bookstore is keeping the ink and paper business alive.
-The unique Spring Arts Collective also have a gallery space with resident artists onsite on Saturdays from 1 p.m. – 5 p.m.
+The unique Spring Arts Collective also has a gallery space with resident artists onsite on Saturdays from 1 p.m. – 5 p.m.

 This small gem in the Los Feliz district has been serving tiki drinks since 1961.
 A dedicated clientele even bring their own tiki mugs!
 Known for good cocktails and reasonable prices, there can be a wait to get a seat inside on one of the 12 bar stools.
 Opened by legendary bartender Ray Buhen, Tiki-Ti occupies a former violin repair shop.
 The Tiki-Ti menu features more than 90 drinks, including the Bonnie & Clyde (rum and gin) and the Uga Booga (dark rum).